 Make sure that you review this vocabulary book on (at least) a weekly basis, and try to put every new word or expression into use that week.
 Without sounding like a broken record, it’s only through practicing using these phrases that you will actually improve.

 Note - if you want to go 'high-tech', we have a step-by-step on how to build your own vocabulary app.

 This takes time, but is an excellent skill and will pay dividends.
 Before you look at the transcript provided, try to write your own transcript.
 You will probably need to pause as you go along, but that’s nothing to be worried about.

 If you have access to a laptop, then try transcribing it on a keyboard, as this will mean you can write more quickly.

 You should then go and compare your transcription to the transcription provided.
 How did they differ?
 If you got a word wrong, or you didn’t manage to catch that word, why do you think that was?
 Listen to the word again, and practice saying it yourself.

 7. Read the transcript aloud

-This might sound like a strange thing to do, but listening is a vital component of being able to speak properly, and pronounce words in the correct way.
+This might sound like a strange thing to do, but listening is a vital component of being able to speak properly, and improve your English pronunciation.

 Take the transcript and read it aloud.